UG Programs – Critical Writing: English 110 Series

 English 110T.
 Writing in the English Major: Transfer Students (5).
 Like English 110A, the primary objective of English 110T is to help upper division students further their abilities writing literary and cultural analyses.
 It provides a forum for refining these argumentative arts and skills.
 But 110T is also specifically designed to support the transition of transfer students into the English major at UCLA.
 Enrollment is restricted to transfer students only.
 Students should contact Janel Munguia (email@example.com) of the English Department Undergraduate Counseling office to verify their status as transfer students in order to enroll.
 (Students who have completed English 110A may not take English 110T for credit.)

-For specific prerequisites for enrolling in the English 110 courses, please refer to the UCLA catalogue descriptions.
+For specific requisites for enrolling in the English 110 courses, please refer to the UCLA catalogue descriptions.

-If you’d like to talk more about the English Department’s critical writing offerings, feel free to contact Dr. Megan Stephan, Faculty Coordinator for Writing in the English Majors (Humanities 232; email@example.com).
+If you’d like to talk more about the English Department’s critical writing offerings, feel free to contact Dr. Megan Stephan, Faculty Coordinator for Writing in the English Majors (Kaplan 232; firstname.lastname@example.org).